IntersectMBO/cardano-node/cardano-tracer/docs/cardano-tracer.md

 In this example, `subdirForNode0` is a subdirectory containing log files with items received from the node `0`.
 And `node-2021-11-25T10-06-52.json` is the _current_ log: it means that currently `cardano-tracer` is writing items in this log file, via symbolic link `node.json`.

 The field `logMode` specifies logging mode.
 There are two possible modes: `FileMode` and `JournalMode`. `FileMode` is for storing logs to the files, `JournalMode` is for storing them in `systemd`'s journal.
+Please note that if you choose `JournalMode`, the field `logRoot` will be ignored.

 The field `logFormat` specifies the format of logs.
 There are two possible modes: `ForMachine` and `ForHuman`. `ForMachine` is for JSON format, `ForHuman` is for human-friendly text format.